mazim-co/MMM-MyVolvo/README.md

 ## Requriements
 - Volvo Car owner with an **active Volvo ID and the Volvo Cars App**.
  - Works for all connected cars up to model year 2021, excluding the XC40 Recharge.
+ - For the moment it only works for cars registerd in Germany.
+A german license plate is requried (e.g. AB-CD 123).
 - Python 3.8 or higher.

 ## Installation
 _coming soon_
+### 1. Check (& Install) Python Version
+1.

 ## Sample Config